tkumaran66/JavaPractice/README.md

 #This is an Java practice programs

-More testing yet to come.
+More programs yet to come.